Pro777/freeverse/frost-robert/acquainted-with-the-night.md

 ---
 title: "Acquainted with the Night"
 author: "Robert Frost"
-tags: rhyming American
+tags: rhyming American metrical
 ---

 Acquainted with the Night
 -------------------------

 I have been one acquainted with the night.
-I have walked out in rain—and back in rain.
+I have walked out in rain — and back in rain.
 I have outwalked the furthest city light.

 I have looked down the saddest city lane.